 State Data

 Oklahoma does not report homeschool participation for the state.
 While the lack of official data is problematic when homeschooled students are reported to their local principal, U.S. Census estimates indicate that around 7.7% of Oklahoma families homeschooled in the spring of 2020.
 That percentage increased to 20.1% by the fall of 2020.
 These are very large participation percentages when considering that the national average from that time was 5.4% and 11.1%, respectively.
 In fact, these are the highest percentages of homeschooling in the nation, coming from the U.S. Census, second only to Alaska.
-More recent U.S. Census estimates, from the 2022 and 2023 school years, found that an average of 5.3% of K-12 students in Oklahoma were homeschooling.
+Based on U.S. Census data, our calculations indicate that about 6.70% of K-12 students in Oklahoma were homeschooled during the 2022-23 school year, and 7.91% during the 2023-24 school year.
+Due to survey changes, the data from 2020 reflects the percentage of households, while the data from following years reflects the percentage of students.

 Cross-Sector Comparison